Skip to content

 High-Level Architecture

-• Core Library (Rust): Implements all interpolation logic, grid management, and PDF metadata handling.
+• Core Library (Rust): Implements all the interpolation logics, grid management, and PDF metadata handling.

-• FFI Bindings: Exposes the core functionality to Python, Fortran, C, and C++.
+• FFI Bindings: Exposes the core functionalities to Python, Fortran, C, and C++, enabling easier interoperability with other codes that can link to these programming languages.